Do you enjoy music, science fiction books, or seafood? Then you won’t want to miss these happening surrounding Olympic National Park.

 Annual Razor Clam Digging at Kalaloch Beach

-Come dig your own clams along a remote beach near Kalaloch Lodge.
-After an absence, this activity is now back with cooperation from the Washington department of Fish and Wildlife.
+Come dig your own clams along Kalaloch Beach.
+Strict regulations apply from the Washington department of Fish and Wildlife.

 Juan de Fuca Festival of the Arts